micmejia/bible-dump/NKJV/Mark/Mark 12.md

 So they brought _it._ And He said to them, "Whose image and inscription _is_ this?"
 They said to Him, "Caesar's."

 ###### 17
-And Jesus answered and said to them, [^f]"Render to Caesar the things that are Caesar's, and to God the things that are God's."
+And Jesus answered and said to them, "Render to Caesar the things that are Caesar's, and to God the things that are God's."
 And they marveled at Him. ## The Sadducees: What About the Resurrection?

 ###### 18
 Then _some_ Sadducees, who say there is no resurrection, came to Him; and they asked Him, saying: